-Use the free printable pattern (located at the end of this post in blue), and fusible web or Wonder Under.
-I lay the fusible web over the pattern with the paper side facing up.
-Then I trace each applique shape with pencil, leaving space in between the pieces.
+Use the free printable pattern and fusible web or Wonder Under.
+Lay the fusible web, paper side up, over the printed pattern.
+Next, trace each appliqué shape with pencil, leaving space in between the pieces.

-Cut out each applique shape from the fusible web leaving a border around each.
+Bubble cut around each appliqué shape from the fusible web leaving a border around each piece.

 Iron each fusible web piece to the wrong side of the fabric.

-Here are all of my pieces ironed to their fabrics.
-Cut each piece out along the line.
+After all of the pieces are ironed to fabric, cut them out along the pencil line.

 Make sure the pieces have all cooled since ironing them, then peel the paper backing off each piece and arrange them in the basket.

-Once you are happy with the arrangement, gently iron from the right side.
-Then turn over and iron from the back as best you can!
-My iron just fit!
+Once you are happy with the arrangement, gently iron the design from the right side.
+Then turn over and iron from the back as best you can – my iron just fit!

 Step Five: Time to embroider!

 My favorite part!
 I used a chain stitch to outline all of the eggs and carrots.
 I watched this quick video from Wendi Gratz to learn the stitch.
 I went over the polka dots on my eggs with french knots.
-I stitched the bunny down with a small back stitch and stitched his ears and nose down with a tiny chain stitch.
+The bunny is stitched down with a small back stitch with the ears and nose stitched with a tiny chain stitch.